 Imagine what would happen if you took a fraction of the time, energy, attention, and money that you would have spent on that new diet (whether they call themselves a diet or not!), and instead invested it in becoming the expert in yourself?

 What is one small step you could take toward mindful self-care when you feel frustrated or tempted by all the diet-hype?
 Here are three simple ideas; you’ll find many more in Eat What You Love, Love What You Eat.

 - Use your Am I Hungry?
 Mindful Eating Virtual Coach App.

 Shift your focus from diet-culture to mindful eating.

 Mindful eating, like yoga, is teaching me to be present and nonjudgmental.
 I am repeatedly amazed at what shows up when I simply pause to notice.

-Our final yoga class during the cruise was held on the grassy upper deck of the ship as we pulled away from the French Riviera.
-I was in a downward facing dog looking at the ocean through the railing when I saw a beautiful rainbow…
+Thankfully for our final yoga class, our yoga instructor moved us outside on the grassy upper deck of the ship.
+I was in a downward facing dog looking at the ocean through the railing as we pulled away from the French Riviera when I saw a beautiful rainbow.

 This mindful eating journey offers many often unexpected gifts when we are patient!

 This article is updated from a previous version.